infracost/docs/docs/getting_started.md

 ---
 slug: /
 title: Getting started
-description: Get started with Infracost in your Terraform workflow, integrate it into your pull requests and CI pipeline and view cost estimates for your AWS/Google/Azure cloud infrastructure.
+description: Get started with Infracost in your Terraform workflow, integrate it into your CI pipeline and view cost estimates for your AWS/Azure/Google infrastructure.
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Infracost calculates cloud costs based on Terraform.
 Cost estimates can be shown in the terminal or put in pull requests using our CI/CD integrations.
 This helps you understand the cost of services before you use them, and take action to optimize costs within your existing workflow.

-If you're upgrading from an older version to `v0.9`, please see the [**migration guide**](/docs/guides/v0.9_migration).
+If you're upgrading from an older version to `v0.9`, please see the [migration guide](/docs/guides/v0.9_migration).

 ## Quick start